What Do We Offer?

 Time To Dry

 Last but not least...we get them as dry as possible!
 Every dog is different and the method we use to dry them depends on what they will tolerate.
 Drying with a high-velocity hand dryer is ideal, but not every pet can handle it emotionally or physically.
 For short-haired dogs like Beagles, Labs, and Pointers, the more thoroughly we can dry them, the more hair we can pull out when it comes time to brush them with our specialty tools.
 If the coat is still wet, the fur tends to “stick” together and stays attached to the coat/body.
 For long-haired dogs, we need to get the coat completely dry to get an even, straight haircut.
 We do use kennel dryers (with no heating element) on occasion, but only in special circumstances, and only when it is safe to do.

 What Do We Expect From Our Clients?

 We work on set appointments.
 Being on time for both drop off and pick up is imperative.
-Tardiness for drop off or pick up, even 10 - 15 minutes, causes the whole day to run behind and groomers and pets become stressed.
-Excessive tardiness is not tolerated and is unfair to our staff and clients that arrive on time.
+Tardiness for drop off or pick up even 10 - 15 minutes, causes the whole day to run behind and groomers and pets become stressed.
+Excessive tardiness is not tolerated and is unfair to our staff and clients who arrive on time.
 Please remember to be respectful of this, as we try our hardest to respect your time as well.